-You may be the next Hemingway, or you may run a writing service like my own, but in order to let people know, you need to spread the word.
+You may be the next Hemingway, or you may run a writing service like my own and convert your hobby into a successful career.
+But in order to let people know, you need to spread the word.
 There are many ways you can go about doing this: social media platforms, forums, paid ads, blogs, or newsletters.
-I suggest all of those, since there are no strict rules for success when it comes to internet marketing.
+I suggest all of those since there are no strict rules for success when it comes to internet marketing.

 Additionally, your freelance experience can help your site grow by offering your clients not just writing, but editing services for their websites.
 Trust me, good editors are really hard to find, which means clients will be lining up to work with you.

 As you can see, turning your writing hobby into a career is not easy, but it is entirely possible, and you don’t even have to spend too much time getting sidetracked on learning new skills you’re only going to need at a certain point of developing your business.

 The only obstacle you have in your way is fear, but now that you know some of the ins and outs of carving out a niche for yourself, it seems a lot less scary, doesn’t it?